zalora/deployix/defnixos/functionalities/ipsec/README.md

 Return
 -------

-The result of calling `wrapped` with the functionality set, while also enabling incoming ipsec connections from any server with a certificate signed by `ipsec-ca` and outgiong ipsec connections to any servers listed in `outgoing-hosts`
+A new `functionality` set that covers the behavior of the existing set, while also enabling incoming ipsec connections from any server with a certificate signed by `ipsec-ca` and outgoing ipsec connections to any servers listed in `outgoing-hosts`

 Limitations